MakersTeam/Edison/README.md

-# Makers Examples Repository
+# Edison Repository

-This repository contains examples to use with Intel® Edison Compute Module and the Arduino Expansion Board/Breakout Board.
+This repository contains packages and example codes to use with Intel® Edison Compute Module and the Arduino Expansion Board/Breakout Board.

 The current examples available are: